pacman1100/baby-shark-tank/README.md

 streamlit==1.2.0 +
 openai==0.27.2 +

 Baby Shark Tank is a Streamlit app leveraging OpenAI's GPT-3.5 Turbo and GPT-4 for a innovative business idea generation and pitch.
 It provides brand names, business and startup plans, design proposals, success predictors, and a prompt for a supporting application development.
-Also, it attempts to check for potential patent and trademark infringements.

 Features
 User-friendly interface for idea input